The Power of Positive Framing: Highlighting Gains Over Losses

 At its core, loss aversion is people’s tendency to prefer avoiding losses over acquiring gains.
 Makes sense, right?

 To put it in perspective, it’s the pain of losing $10 versus the joy of finding a crumpled-up Hamilton on the sidewalk.
-The former feels more intense than the latter — and it’s a common human experience we all most likely share.
+The former feels more intense than the latter — and it’s a common human experience we all share.

 From a survivability perspective, our ancestors had to prioritize immediate threats (like avoiding predators) over potential gains (like finding new sources of food).
 This ancient wiring still influences modern decision-making, even in non-life-threatening situations.

-This loss aversion concept is nothing new and has some deep roots in the behavioral sciences and behavioral economics.
+This loss aversion concept is nothing new and has some deep roots in the behavioral sciences and economics.

 Prospect Theory, outlined by Nobel Prize winners Daniel Kahneman and Amos Tversky, is quite simple: people prefer small guarantees over large, risky outcomes.